Tanzania Travel Guide

 The best time to visit Tanzania is during the dry season.
 The long dry season starts from mid-June until October, and the short dry season stretches from January to Early March.
 With clearer weather and less vegetation, the available water sources become a magnet to all wildlife.

-The greatest time to track the Wildebeest Migration in the Serengeti is between June and September when the wildebeests are scattered alongside Grumeti River (Western Serengeti) and later continue to Mara River in North Serengeti.
+The greatest time to track the Wildebeest Migration in the Serengeti is between June and September when the wildebeests are scattered alongside The Grumeti River (Western Serengeti) and later continue to The Mara River in North Serengeti.
 January and February are calving season and considered one of the finest times to see the Great Migration and their newly born.
 November to December is the short-wet season; during this period of time, the migration is dispersed between central and southern Serengeti in search of green pasture and water.

 The long-wet season lasts from April to May, and during this time, the scenery becomes evergreen as the high rainfall nourishes the land and ushers in the calving season among herbivores.
 The wet season is also a very good time for bird watching but a slightly more difficult time to spot wildlife, as sources of water are everywhere.
 Also, animals tend to hide from the rainfall during this time.